 Utilising DP2 vessels to install and retrieve utility scale tidal turbines is also common place.
 Typically DP2 vessels cost circa £100,000/day and you can’t charter one for a single day.
 This makes the installation and retrieval of tidal turbines a multi-million pound exercise.

-Typical examples of DP2 installations are show below for Sabella, who used Aker Wayfarer to install their turbine.
+Typical examples of DP2 installations are show below where Aker Wayfarer was used to install a utility scale tidal turbine.
 This vessel is 16,600 tons and looks slightly disproportionately large for the tidal turbine.
-Note the very slight seastate of this marine operation.
+Note the very slight sea state of this marine operation.

 The offshore wind community technology has converged on monopile and pin pile jacket solutions.
 This is mainly because the field sizes of over 100MW the massive cost of the jackup’s required to installed them are offset by number of units installed.